ia-mm-ai/CAN-OFF-01/protocol/IAM.MAI.md

 IAM.MAI does NOT apply to:
 - interpretation (BPL),
-- presence existence (BNK kernels),
+- live presence custody (BNK),
-- capacity regulation (ZIVai),
+- capacity signaling (ZIVai),
 - narration (22),
-- reasoning or discussion (THIRD SPACE).
+- reasoning or deliberation (THIRD SPACE),
+- reversible interaction flow (MOTION).

-IAM.MAI is invoked **only at the boundary between reversible and irreversible state**.
+IAM.MAI is invoked **only at irreversibility boundaries**.

 ---

-## 3. Irreversible Transitions (Closed Set)
+## 3. Irreversible Transition Classes (Closed Set)

-IAM.MAI may be invoked **only** for the following transitions:
+IAM.MAI may be invoked **only** for the following transition classes:

+### A. Temporal Irreversibility (EVENT)

-- EVENT: `0 → ⊙` (EVENT-LIVE)
+- **EVENT-LIVE**: `EVENT 0 → ⊙`
-- EVENT: `⊙ → 1` (EVENT-CLOSE)
+- **EVENT-CLOSE**: `EVENT ⊙ → 1`
-- PoP: `UNFINALIZED → FINALIZED`
-- SPIRAL: `WRITE` (append-only)
-- Any protocol explicitly marked as *irreversible* by CANON

-No other transitions are admissible.
+These transitions govern **temporal admissibility of reality**.

+They do **not**:
+- resolve interaction,
+- decide outcomes,
+- create truth,
+- or imply motion finality.

 ---

+### B. Truth Irreversibility

+- **PoP FINALIZE**: provisional → truth
+- **SPIRAL APPEND**: mutable → immutable history

+These transitions create **standing truth**.

+---

+### C. Execution Irreversibility

+- External actions whose effects cannot be undone
+- Actions explicitly marked irreversible by CANON

+Execution irreversibility is **never implied** and always requires explicit legitimacy.

+---

+No other transitions are valid.

+---

+## 4. Structural Clarification — EVENT vs MOTION

+IAM.MAI distinguishes **two orthogonal axes**:

+### EVENT (Temporal)
+- Governs **whether reality is admissible**
+- Controlled by EVENT-LIVE / EVENT-CLOSE
+- Irreversible
+- Legitimated by IAM.MAI

+### MOTION (Interaction)
+- Governs **how interaction proceeds**
+- States include: IDLE → RECOGNITION → HOLD → RESOLUTION
+- Reversible until explicitly finalized
+- **Not governed by IAM.MAI unless an irreversible outcome is requested**

+IAM.MAI **must not** collapse these axes.

+---

+## 5. Live-Hold Alignment (Canonical)

+When the system is in:
+EVENT = ⊙
+AND
+MOTION = HOLD
+the system is in **Live-Hold**.

+### IAM.MAI Semantics in Live-Hold

+- IAM.MAI **may be invoked** to legitimize:
+  - EVENT-LIVE (already occurred),
+  - EVENT-CLOSE (future),
+  - or other irreversible transitions.

+- IAM.MAI **must not** be used to:
+  - force MOTION resolution,
+  - collapse HOLD,
+  - imply decision,
+  - or convert presence into truth.

+Live-Hold is a **structural allowance**, not a pending failure.

+---

-## 4. Legitimacy Requirements (MANDATORY)
+## 6. Legitimacy Requirements (MANDATORY)

-An IAM.MAI invocation is **VALID** only if all are true:
+An IAM.MAI invocation is **VALID** only if **all** are true:

 1. **Human Invocation**
    - A human role explicitly triggers the transition.
    - No automated self-finalization is allowed.

 2. **Authority Bound**
-   - The invoking role is authorized for this transition.
+   - The invoking role is authorized for the specific transition.
-   - Role authority is explicit and scoped.
+   - Authority is role-scoped, not identity-scoped.

 3. **Temporal Validity**
    - The transition occurs in a valid EVENT state.
-   - Example: PoP FINALIZE cannot occur before EVENT = 1.
+   - Example: PoP FINALIZE requires `EVENT = 1`.

 4. **Singularity**
    - The transition has not already occurred.
-   - No duplicate finalization is allowed.
+   - Duplicate finalization is forbidden.

 5. **Visibility**
-   - The transition is externally observable (loggable).
+   - The invocation is externally observable and loggable.
-   - Silent irreversibility is forbidden.
+   - Silent irreversibility is NON-COMPLIANT.

-Failure of any requirement renders the invocation **NON-COMPLIANT**.
+Failure of any requirement renders the invocation invalid.

 ---

-## 5. Effects of Legitimate Finalization
+## 7. Effects of Legitimate Finalization

 When IAM.MAI FINALIZE occurs: